 Automate production

 The industrial sector around the world has been undergoing major changes for several years.
-A frequently mentioned trend consists in the arrivalof digitalisation of production and everything related to concepts such as Industry 4.0, the Internet of Things, big data, predictive maintenance or machine learning.
-Alongside this, a reduction in the prices of new technology, automated solutions and robotisation of production is occurring worldwide.
+A frequently mentioned trends include the digitalisation of production, and everything related to concepts such as Industry 4.0, Internet of Things, cloud, big data, predictive maintenance or machine learning.
+Alongside this, a reduction in the prices and accelerating computing power of new technologies is occurring worldwide.
 The result is that the introduction of new robots into production is growing globally.
-Most of them are in the sectors that are also dominant in the Czech economy, i.e. in the automotive, electrical engineering and metalworking industries.
+Mostly in the sectors that are also dominant in the Czech economy, i.e. in the automotive, electrical engineering and metalworking industries.

 The number of robots in the Czech Republic is growing, the potential is still high

 According to data from the International Federation of Robotics, 168 industrial robots per ten thousand employees were involved in production in the Czech manufacturing industry in 2021.
-Nevertheless, the Czech manufacturing industry’s level of robotisation is still only two-fifths thatof the advanced industrial nations Germany and Japan and one-sixth that of the global leader, Republic of Korea.
-Therefore, there is still strong potential for the involvement of robots in the manufacturing sectorin the Czech Republic.
+Nevertheless, the Czech manufacturing industry’s level of robotisation is still only two-fifths that of the advanced industrial nations Germany and Japan and one-sixth that of the global leader, Republic of Korea.
+Therefore, there is still strong potential for the involvement of robots in the manufacturing sector in the Czech Republic.

-The rapid introduction of robotisation and progress in the digitalisationof production is therefore essential for Czech manufacturing companiesin terms of raising their international competitiveness.
+The rapid introduction of robotisation and progress in the digitalisation of production is therefore essential for Czech manufacturing companies in terms of raising their international competitiveness.
 Since the beginning of the 1990s, the Czech Republic has been among the European countries in Europe with low unemployment, which still holds true today, as the country currently has the lowest unemployment rate in the EU.
-This reflectsthe strong motivation of the Czech people to work, as well as the common sense that is typical of the key labour-market actors.
+This reflects the strong motivation of the Czech people to work, as well as the common sense that is typical of the key labour-market actors.
 As the economic structure demands, the labour market offers a well-educated, trained and skilled workforce, mostly in technical professions.
-For example, the shareof people employed in high-tech manufacturing in the Czech Republic is one of the highest in the EU.
+For example, the share of people employed in high-tech manufacturing in the Czech Republic is one of the highest in the EU.
 This is an essential condition for further robotisation, as well as an advantage of Czech industry.

 The payback period of robots is getting shorter